|This cabinet photograph of Captain Charles Hay of the 36th United States Infantry Regiment was taken in San 1872 as

 Additional information not mentioned in Officers in the Army and Navy Who Served in the Civil War:

 Hay was the son of Simon Hay a fuller and carder by trade and Susan Korns.
-I have found to record of Hay ever having
+I have found any record of Hay ever

 Captain Charles Hay died at Denver, Colorado on 27 June 1892 while still on active duty and was buried at Fort